Duncan Simpson, research director

 However, there are also clauses in the Sovereign Grant Act 2011 which are completely unfair on British taxpayers.

 The Act includes a provision that prevents a fall in the value of the Sovereign Grant.
-It was put into force this year when Crown Estate profits fell by £500 million after land and property investments went sour during the pandemic.
-Instead of taking it on the chin like every other business owner who has seen their profits fall due to covid-19, the taxpayer has bailed the royals out - ensuring that the Sovereign Grant will not fall in value for the next financial year.
+It was put into force this year when the Crown Estate portfolio fell by more than £500 million in value, after land and property investments went sour during the pandemic.
+Instead of taking it on the chin like every other business owner who has seen their assets hit due to covid-19, the taxpayer has bailed the royals out - ensuring that the Sovereign Grant will not fall in value for the next financial year.

 This is patently not acceptable at a time of national economic calamity.
 The bailout by HM Treasury means that money that would have been spent on public services has now been diverted to the royals.
 This is expected to give the monarch a grant of £86.3 million for the year 2020-2021.
 Despite the Act guaranteeing the royals will never make a loss, the Sovereign Grant has ballooned in size, giving them year on year increases for the past decade above levels of inflation.
 In 2016-17 the grant was worth £42.8 million, which steeply jumped to £76.1 million in 2017-18 and continued to rise handsomely until this year.
 The royal family have a rising income under this system, but now they must ride the bad times like the rest of us.
 They should not forget the significant public sympathy which was generated when the Queen’s own wedding dress was rationed with clothing coupons in the midst of postwar austerity.